 Yoghurt is generally touted as being a good guy in the health department.
 But, as Choice revealed in a report on this dairy favourite, many yoghurts aimed at kids are more akin to a fully-loaded dessert, with some brands containing up to eight teaspoons of sugar per serve!
-Nutrition professionals say that plain yoghurt is best, and always look for no more than 15 grams of sugar per 100 grams.
+Nutrition professionals say that plain yoghurt is best and always look for no more than 15 grams of sugar per 100 grams.

-Good ol’ chicken loaf and ham might have been sandwich staples throughout the years, but practical as they are, many of these processed meats are extremely high in sodium and contain many preservatives, including nitrites.
+Good ol’ chicken loaf and ham might have been sandwich staples throughout the years, but practical as they are, many of these processed meats are extremely high in sodium and contain many preservatives, including nitrates.
 The World Cancer Research Fund recommends that we give processed meats a miss altogether, linking it to cancer.
 Go for cooked, lean meats instead.